 -

-4Replace plastic water bottles with stainless steel Klean Kanteen at $35 eliminates a daily high-volume exposure completely.
+4Replace plastic water bottles with stainless steel A plastic-free water bottle like the Klean Kanteen at $35 eliminates a daily high-volume exposure completely.

 -